CanaanCollins/CanaanCollins/README.md

 - 👋 Hi, I’m @CanaanCollins
 - 👀 I’m interested in video games (Xbox and PC), anime, volleyball, tennis, basketball, and golf!
 - 🌱 I’m currently learning Front-End Web Development through Freemote!
-My short-term goal is to become freelance dev!
+My short-term goal is to become freelance dev, while my long-term goal is to migrate to video game development!
 - 💞️ I’m looking to collaborate on Web Development projects!
-My specialty is eCommerce!
+My specialty is currently eCommerce!
 - 📫 How to reach me ...
 You can email me at canaan4444@gmail.com for inquiries or questions!

 <!---